 To understand how blockchain technology is so secure, let’s start with a simple blockchain diagram:

 Each block in a blockchain is summarised by a ‘hash’.
 A hash is a one-way mathematical formula.
 It is irreversible, so a hash can never be decoded.
 A good way to understand hashing is to consider an online banking scenario.
 If you forget your password, your bank won’t tell you what it is.
 The reason may surprise you: it’s because they don’t know it; nobody does.
-The bank only knows you are entering the correct password because the first time you created that password, the system ran a hashing algorithm which generated a code (a.k.a. the hash).
+The bank only knows you are entering the correct password because the first time you created that password, the system ran a hashing algorithm that generated a code (a.k.a. the hash).
 This was then stored in the bank’s database.
 Now, every time, you type your password, the bank uses a hashing algorithm to generate the hash in memory and compare it to the hash already saved.
 If they match, you can log in.

 As I was saying, the transactions in each block are converted into a hash, which is unique to that block.
 If you’re a hacker reading this, you might be thinking, “I can tamper with this system.”
-Which is why the hash in ‘Block 1’ is then referenced in ‘Block 2’, and every block after it.
-This way, a hacker cannot just change the contents of one block, as it’s hash does not change and no longer matches the following block’s hash.
-For example, if you were to add a $28 transaction to ‘Block 1’, then it’s hash would change to 34868829 and would no longer match the previous hash on ‘Block 2’.
+This is why the hash in ‘Block 1’ is then referenced in ‘Block 2’, and every block after it.
+This way, a hacker cannot just change the contents of one block, as its hash does not change and no longer matches the following block’s hash.
+For example, if you were to add a $28 transaction to ‘Block 1’, then its hash would change to 34868829 and would no longer match the previous hash on ‘Block 2’.

 The chain would be broken.

 This is where consensus comes into play.
 Once a mismatch is spotted, the blockchain will look at all other copies of these blocks on the network and choose the most common chain.
-So if someone tampers with a version (or many versions) of the blockchain, the network will consider what the majority say is correct.
+So if someone tampers with a version (or many versions) of the blockchain, the network will consider what the majority says is correct.
 This makes tampering effectively impossible on large blockchains.

 I say ‘effectively impossible’ because the only way to feasibly change a string of blocks would be to control the majority of the network.
 When you consider the sheer size of say, the Bitcoin network, you can see how this is essentially impossible.
 Any attempt would be spotted way ahead of the 51% majority of nodes ownership needed to do any damage.

 And hashing is not the only security measure in place here.
 Most blockchains, including Bitcoin, use cryptographic digital signatures to verify transactions.
-They are called ‘signatures’ because they provide validation and authentication – in the same way a hand-signed document used to.
+They are called ‘signatures’ because they provide validation and authentication – in the same way, a hand-signed document used to.

 Cryptography is the method of disguising and revealing (or encrypting and decrypting) information through mathematics.
-And while explaining it is way beyond the word-count of this article, suffice to say that it is safer than scribbling your name on a piece of paper.
-The encryption method used by most blockchains, AES, has been studied in excruciating detail and, to date, no vulnerabilities have been discovered with it.
+And while explaining it is way beyond the word count of this article, suffice to say that it is safer than scribbling your name on a piece of paper.
+The encryption method used by most blockchains, AES, has been studied in excruciating detail, and, to date, no vulnerabilities have been discovered with it.

 Our financial institutions charge a fee for their services.
 And those fees add up to $140 billion a year!
 They also drive up transaction costs, which constrains innovation across the financial industry.
 Micropayments are a great example of what we’re missing out on.
 Small payments (transactions of less than 25 cents) are just not economically viable in our current financial system.
 Yet, it’s precisely this type of innovation that could help sustain investigative journalism.
 Few people buy newspapers, and paywalls are unpopular.
 Micropayments, via the blockchain, could be the solution that helps sustain our free press.

 Bitcoin’s blockchain has a poor reputation for transaction speeds, something the media loves to dwell on.
-But this is not an inherent limitation of blockchain technology, it’s more a case of ‘growing pains’… This is new technology, don’t forget.
+But this is not an inherent limitation of blockchain technology, it’s more a case of ‘growing pains’… This is a new technology, don’t forget.
 Remember how slow the internet used to be?
 Blockchain technology is maturing fast.
 Users of Bitcoin’s lightning network (essentially a plugin for Bitcoin) can take advantage of instant transactions right now.
 In the words of Alex Bosworth, the creator of this new functionality, “Speed: Instant.
 Fee: Zero.
 Future: Almost Here.”

 Hopefully, blockchains are sounding more approachable now.

 Remember that the real innovation here is how blockchain technology creates a trusted transactive system that relies on maths.
-Eliminating the need for centralized banks, governments and basically any third party trying to skim from a transaction.
+Eliminating the need for centralized banks, governments, and basically any third party trying to skim from a transaction.
 This is the reason many are calling blockchain ‘the trust protocol’.

 Are you looking to hire a Blockchain Developer?
-You’ve come to the right place, every Scalable Path developer has been carefully hand picked by our technical recruitment team.
+You’ve come to the right place, every Scalable Path developer has been carefully hand-picked by our technical recruitment team.
 Contact us and we’ll have your team up and running in no time.